-The bad news is that Rats use your cavity walls to navigate through your home.
+The bad news is that rats use cavity walls to navigate your home.
 Because they are used to traveling in this area of your home, it is also a place they may die in.
-That is bad news, for you and your wallet.
+That is bad news for you and your wallet.

-Retrieving a dead Rat from inside your cavity walls is not a simple task, and it is one that will require you to hire a professional to do it for you.
+Retrieving a dead rat from inside your cavity walls is not a simple task, and it will require you to hire a professional to do it for you.

 Remove The Body

-Removing the body is key to getting rid of the smell of a dead Rat.
-After all, that is where the smell is coming from, right?
+Removing the body is key to getting rid of the smell of a dead rat.
+After all, that is where the smell is coming from.

-Get a trash bag ready, pick up the Rat by its tail and place it in the trash bag.
-Take a look around the area to see if there is anything else you can put in the trash bag too, such as chewed up items, or Rat feces.
+Prepare a trash bag, pick up the rat by its tail, and place it in the trash bag.
+Look around the area to see if there is anything else you can put in the trash bag, too, such as chewed-up items or rat feces.

-You might not want to hear this but you need to be prepared.
-Dead Rats will attract flies, and flies result in Maggots.
-I have found dead Rats before that are covered with Maggots.
-You will also need to get rid of these, for obvious reasons.
+You might not want to hear this, but you must be prepared.
+Dead rats will attract flies, and flies result in maggots.
+I have found dead rats that are covered with maggots.
+You will also need to get rid of these for obvious reasons.

-When the dead Rat is in the bag, ensure that you tie the bag up and double up if you need to.
-Now take the Rat outside and place it in the trash.
+When the dead rat is in the bag, ensure that you tie the bag up and double up if necessary.
+Now take the rat outside and place it in the trash.

 Open The Windows

-The smell of the dead Rat needs to go somewhere, so why not open as many windows as you can to let some fresh air in, and the smell out?
+The smell of the dead rat must go somewhere, so why not open as many windows as possible to let some fresh air in and the smell out?

 Clean The Area

-Bleach is an awesome weapon for cleaning up after a dead Rat, and ensure you still have your rubber gloves on when using it!
+Bleach is an excellent weapon for cleaning up after a dead rat and ensuring you still have rubber gloves when using it!

-Simply mix up some bleach with some water and ensure you clean the entire area where you found the dead Rat.
+Mix up some bleach with water, and ensure you clean the entire area where you found the dead rat.
 Use the scrub sponge to work the bleach into the area and rinse afterward.

-Always ensure you are working in a well-ventilated environment when cleaning the area where you found the dead Rat.
-Open the windows and doors, and always wear a Dust Mask.
+Always ensure you are working in a well-ventilated environment when cleaning the area where you found the dead rat.
+Open the windows and doors, and always wear a respirator.

 Vinegar and Water

-I use a 50/50 mix of vinegar and water to clean areas that should not be cleaned with bleach.
+You should use a 50/50 mix of vinegar and water to clean areas that you should not clean with bleach.

 Getting Rid Of The Dead Rat Smell

 Not only does coffee smell strong, but it has also been used for many years to neutralize odors around the home.
-Simply add ground coffee to the area to help get rid of the dead Rat smell.
+Add ground coffee to the area to help get rid of the dead Rat smell.

 Air Purifying Bags

-Air purifying bags are a great way of getting rid of the odor of a dead Rat.
-With natural ingredients such as Charcoal and Bamboo, these have been used for years to clear up bad smells in homes.
+Air purifying bags are a great way of getting rid of the odor of a dead rat.
+Natural ingredients such as Charcoal and Bamboo have been used for years to clear up bad smells in homes.

-These low priced air purifiers are well worth a small investment because they will speed up the removal of a dead Rat smell.
+These low-priced air purifiers are well worth a small investment because they will speed up removing a dead rat smell.

-Air fresheners work differently to air purifiers.
-Instead of absorbing the odor, they will simply mask the smell until it has gone.
+Air fresheners work differently from air purifiers.
+Instead of absorbing the odor, they mask the smell until it has gone.

-I prefer not to use air freshener sprays because they do not work as well as an air freshener that you simply add to a room and leave.
+I prefer not to use air freshener sprays because they do not work, and an air freshener that you add to a room and leave.

 Instead of air fresheners, you can also use incense sticks or scented candles.

 Rats will begin to smell within days of dying.
-The smell will begin but will remain localized.
-As time goes on the smell with become stronger and will spread to more areas of your home.
-If you can smell a dead Rat in your home, it is likely to have been dead for at least 1 week.
+The smell will begin but will remain localized as time goes on; the smell with become stronger and spread to more areas of your home.
+If you can smell a dead rat in your home, it is likely to have been dead for at least 1 week.

-Rats can take a number of weeks to completely decompose.
+Rats can take several weeks to decompose completely.
 The length of time depends on the environmental conditions too.
-The warmer it is, the quicker to Rat will completely decompose.
+The warmer it is, the quicker to rat will completely decompose.

-If you can smell a dead Rat and have traced it to your cavity walls then you have a decision to make.
+If you can smell a dead rat and have traced it to your cavity walls, you have a decision to make.
 Do you leave it until it completely decomposes, or do you take the wall apart to remove it?
-That is a decision only you can make, but remember that id it is warm then it will decompose quicker.
+That is a decision only you can make, but remember that if it is warm, it will decompose more quickly.

-Good luck finding the source of the smell in your home, and follow these tips to easily get rid of the smell.
+Good luck finding the source of the smell in your home, and follow these tips to get rid of the smell easily.